Shreevathsa-Sridhar/EDA-Heart-Disease/README.md

-📝 Heart Disease Dataset - EDA & Data Preparation
+# Heart Disease Dataset - EDA & Data Preparation
-📌 Project Overview
+# 📌 Project Overview
 This project focuses on performing Exploratory Data Analysis (EDA) and Data Preprocessing on the Heart Disease dataset.
 The goal is to clean, analyze, and prepare the data for future Machine Learning tasks such as heart disease prediction.

-Through detailed EDA, we identify key patterns, risk factors, and prepare the dataset by handling missing values, feature scaling, and encoding.
+Through detailed EDA, we identify key patterns, risk factors, and prepare the dataset by handling feature scaling and creating feature insights.

-📂 Dataset Information
+# 📂 Dataset Information
 Source: UCI Heart Disease Dataset

 Number of Samples: 303

-Features:
+# Features:

 Age